 Furthermore, the share of C-evaluations in the applicable requirements may not exceed 5%.
-If the 5 % limit is exceeded, status I is assigned if only one C valuation exists.
+If the 5 % limit is exceeded, status I is assigned if no more than two C valuations exist.

 Status II

 In status II, the proportion of C evaluations is limited to a maximum of 10% and the proportion of D evaluations to a maximum of 3%.
 The total share of C and D evaluations must not exceed 10%.
 If the percentage with regard to the proportion of D evaluations is exceeded, status II is assigned if only one D evaluation exists and no C evaluation.